Alta Badia

 Just by themselves, the Alta Badia villages form a mid-sized ski area with about 130 km of ski slopes, 100 separate runs and 50 lifts.
 There are a handful of excellent red and black runs, but most of the slopes are easy blue pistes, and Corvara and Colfosco are superb ski resorts for beginners and nervous skiers.

-And that should be all the skiing you could possibly want on a week-long ski holiday, because the combined Sellaronda mega area is one of the largest lift-linked ski areas in the world, with about 400 separate slopes.
-But if you want more, it’s available, because the Alta Badia ski pass also covers an isolated outpost at Passo Falzarego that not only has a high lift (2,778m) and a beautiful long run (Lagazuoi), but is also a gateway into yet another ski area, Cortina d’Ampezzo.
-And for real ski fanatics, there is also a bus service from Badia to Kronplatz, and a Grande Guerra circuit which connects Alta Badia with Ski Civetta as well.
+If you want more skiing, it’s available, because the Alta Badia ski pass also covers an isolated outpost at Passo Falzarego that not only has a high lift (2,778m) and a beautiful long run (Lagazuoi), but is also a gateway into yet another ski area, Cortina d’Ampezzo.
+There is also a bus service from Badia to Kronplatz, and a Grande Guerra circuit which connects Alta Badia with Ski Civetta as well.

-Yet despite these endless pistes to choose from, Alta Badia is also a favourite winter holiday destination for non-skiers who come for the beautiful Dolomite scenery and its award-winning restaurants.

-Alta Badia does have one weakness though.
+As well as for skiing, Alta Badia is a favourite winter holiday destination for non-skiers, who come for the beautiful Dolomite scenery and its award-winning restaurants.
+It does have one weakness though.
 Located on the sunny dry side of the Alps, it depends on artificial snow-making.

 In the middle of winter, when the snow-cannons are at their most effective and any sunshine is a blessing, skiing conditions in Alta Badia are among the best in Europe.
 But when temperatures rise, the snow cover can become thin and patchy.

 Alta Badia Pros & Cons

-+ Excellent local blue runs and nursery slopes
+Excellent local blue runs and nursery slopes

-+ Part of the massive Sellaronda mega ski area
+Part of the massive Sellaronda ski area

-+ Classy restaurants and hotels
+Classy restaurants and hotels

-+ Stunning mountain scenery
+Stunning mountain scenery

-+ Plenty of treelined runs if the weather turns bad
+Plenty of treelined runs if the weather turns bad

-– Pistes rely on artificial snow-making
+Pistes rely on artificial snow-making

-– Limited off-piste freeride
+Limited off-piste for freeriding

-– Lift queues can be a problem on the Sellaronda circuit and at Lagazuoi
+Lift queues can be a problem on the Sellaronda circuit and at Lagazuoi

 Alta Badia Resort Stats